Conservative activist Andrew Breitbart dead at 43

 "I still see him in my mind's eye in Venice Beach (in Los Angeles), the sunny day I met him.
 He was in his mid 20s.
 It was all there.
 He had a wonderful, loving family and we all feel great sadness for them today," Drudge wrote.

+In his book "Righteous Indignation," Breitbart wrote: "I love my job.
+I love fighting for what I believe in.
+I love having fun while doing it.
+I love reporting stories that the Complex refuses to report.
+I love fighting back, I love finding allies, and - famously - I enjoy making enemies."

+"At the end of the day, I can look at myself in the mirror, and I sleep very well at night," Breitbart wrote in the book.

-(Additional reporting by Susan Heavey, Tim Gaynor and Mark Hosenball, Editing by Xavier Briand)
+(Additional reporting by Susan Heavey, Tim Gaynor and Mark Hosenball; Editing by Anthony Boadle)